 >>> from email.message import Message >>> from email.header import Header >>> msg = Message() >>> h = Header('p\xf6stal', 'iso-8859-1') >>> msg['Subject'] = h >>> print(msg.as_string()) Subject: =?iso-8859-1?q?p=F6stal?=

 Notice here how we wanted the Subject field to contain a non-ASCII character?
 We did this by creating a Header instance and passing in the character set that the byte string was encoded in.
 When the subsequent Message instance was flattened, the Subject field was properly RFC 2047 encoded.
 MIME-aware mail readers would show this header using the embedded ISO-8859-1 character.

 Here is the Header class description:

 Create a MIME-compliant header that can contain strings in different character sets.

 Optional s is the initial header value.
 If None (the default), the initial header value is not set.
-You can later append to the header with append() method calls. s may be a byte string or a Unicode string, but see the append() documentation for semantics.
+You can later append to the header with append() method calls. s may be an instance of bytes or str, but see the append() documentation for semantics.

 Optional charset serves two purposes: it has the same meaning as the charset argument to the append() method.
 It also sets the default character set for all subsequent append() calls that omit the charset argument.
 If charset is not provided in the constructor (the default), the us-ascii character set is used both as s‘s initial charset and as the default for subsequent append() calls.